Virginia Society for Human Life

 The Virginia Society for Human Life (VSHL) is a non-profit organization advocating an end to abortion in Virginia and the United States.
 VSHL is the Virginia affiliate of the National Right to Life Committee.
-It was founded in 1967 and is the oldest pro-life organization in the country.
+It was founded in 1967 and is the oldest organization of this type in the country.
 The group has a political action committee, VSHL PAC, to support pro-life candidates for Virginia public office.
 Olivia Gans Turner is the current president of VSHL and the Director of the American Victims of Abortion (AVA).

 Activities

 VSHL works opposes abortion, embryonic stem cell research, and euthanasia in Virginia with the ultimate goal of ending those practices in the state and nationwide.
 It lobbies for legislation to criminalize abortion and against reproductive rights legislation in the Virginia General Assembly.
 VSHL president Olivia Gans Turner claimed that during Virginia General Assembly sessions, VSHL has a team of two to three people lobbying the General Assembly.

 In 2011, VSHL was involved in the passage of a bill to regulate abortion clinics as "ambulatory surgical centers".
 The bill, which passed the House by a large margin and passed the Senate after a tiebreaker vote from Lieutenant Governor Bill Bolling, contributed to the closure of three of the state's 21 abortion clinics between its enactment in 2011 and the Virginia Board of Health's 2015 vote to end the hospital-style regulations for abortion clinics.

 In August 2012, VSHL started a pro-life youth camp called Camp Joshua that is part of the Life & Leadership Camps Initiative developed by the National Right to Life anti-abortion program.
 VSHL Olivia Gans Turner attended the event and presented workshops on how abortion affects women and the world.

 In the Fall of 2012, VSHL supported Virginia Governor Bob McDonnell's push to have abortion clinics fall under the same regulations as hospitals.

 In January 2013, VSHL supported an pro-life rally at the Virginia State Capital that drew several hundred demonstrators.
 Several dozen pro-choice advocates showed up as well.

 VSHL supported the amendment by Governor Robert McDonnell to forbid insurers from offering abortion coverage if they elect to be part of the federal health exchange set up by the Affordable Care Act.
-The Virginia General Assembly approved the amendment on 3 April 2013 after the Virginia House of Delegates approved the amendment earlier in the day.
+The Virginia General Assembly approved the amendment on April 3, 2013, after the Virginia House of Delegates approved the amendment earlier in the day.

 In April 2013, VSHL advocated that the Virginia Board of Health require abortion clinics to follow the same construction standards as hospitals.
 The Virginia Board of Health approved regulations requiring the states abortion clinics to follow existing standards of construction for new hospitals by a vote of 11-2.
 "These reasonable regulations will begin to rein in reckless abortionists in Virginia" stated Olivia Gans Turner.
 In 2015, The Virginia Board of Health voted to remove these requirements on abortion clinics by a vote of 9–6.